 Jamaica Mustard Seed

-Mustard Seed Communities
+About Mustard Seed Communities

 Mustard Seed Communities began in 1978 just outside Kingston, Jamaica in order to serve the most vulnerable groups living in Jamaica, especially children & adults with disabilities, children affected by HIV/AIDS, and teen mothers with their children.
 Much of the trip is spent interacting and forming relationships with the Mustard Seed residents and staff.
 Mustard Seed is organized into different “apostolates,” or homes where the residents live and receive care.

 We spend the largest amount of time with the residents with disabilities, and visit other apostolates that serve different communities.
-No prior experience is necessary
+No prior experience is necessary.

-Student applicants to Jamaica Mustard Seed must:
+Student applicants to JMS must:

-Participate in weekly team meetings both before and after spring break
+- Participate in weekly team meetings both before and after spring break

 - Be open-minded, and ready to be challenged physically, mentally, and spiritually

 If you have any questions about the Jamaica Mustard Seed trip please contact VSLC Director, Dan Ponsetto.

 Please consider supporting the team by visiting our donation page and in the field I wish to make my gift to: select Jamaica Mustard Seed Trip.